Quest for the historical Jesus: Christ myth theory

 Schweitzer himself also argued that all the 19th-century presentations of Jesus had either minimized or neglected the apocalyptic message of Jesus, and he developed his own version of the profile of Jesus in the Jewish apocalyptic context.

-Dénouement of the first quest
+Final act of the first quest

 Schweitzer's work was preceded by Martin Kähler's book The So-Called Historical Jesus and the Historic Biblical Christ which was published in 1896.
 Kähler argued that it was not possible to separate the Jesus of history from the Christ of faith and that in any case, the key goal of biblical analysis should be to better understand the Christ of faith who had influenced history.
 Kähler's work appealed to both conservatives and liberals and its combined effect with Schweitzer's book effectively ended the first quest.